Creating Collateral for Comedian Dave Stone

 Using a mix of stock illustration, different typographic treatments in InDesign , a mid-century ish color palette that we turned up a few notches, and then weathering the final artwork to varying degrees in Photoshop, we came up with this restaurant art work that is meant to reflect the late 70's/early 80's, semi-mid century look and feel of what could be a small-town restaurant or big-city food destination.
 Some ambiguity there was important, after all that sign is way bigger in scale than it would be in real life, but that's the point of the artwork.
 This was a short, super-fun exercise that basically let us do what we want - which can sometimes make a project impossible, but was fantastic in this context.

-However, even while working on this, we felt it was a little too big-city/west coast-sih for what Dave was going for, and he agreed.
-It needed to look more like a mom and pop style restaurant - less large signage, more small town, quirky building, one-off type of establishment.
-SO we went back to an earlier piece we had started then scrapped, to see if that could be made to better reflect what Dave had in mind.
+Dave liked what we were doing, but felt it needed to look more like a mom and pop style restaurant - less large signage, more small town, quirky building, one-off type of establishment.
+So, we went back to an earlier piece we had started then scrapped, to see if that could be made to better reflect what Dave had in mind.